18 Dec PCT Thru-Hike – Top 3 Challenges

 “Suddenly I was swept away by the water and caught on a nest of young trees in the middle of the creek.
 I still had both poles in my hands but I couldn’t stand because the force of the water was pushing so hard on me.
 I could barely move an inch.
 Plus I now had the weight of a soaking wet pack on my back as I am plastered to the little trees holding on for dear life to their branches. …….
 DG, on the other side of the creek, wanted to come get me but there was no way.
 I was stuck in the middle of a fiercely rushing creek and he couldn’t make it to me.
 My hands were slipping on the branches. …….
 I was becoming really scared because if I lost my grip I knew I was heading down the raging white water creek with no definitive safe way out.
 Even as I held on, i couldn’t move.
 I was stuck!
 I yelled to DG that I was scared.
 Really scared.
 He looked scared.
 The water was so much more powerful than I could fight against.
 Finally my fingers let go of the branches and I was swept away down the creek.
 I was terrified and literally fighting to survive as I was tossed and turned upside down in the narrow, rushing, tumbling white water area of the creek.
 I kept waiting for my body to be thrown against the rocks and each time they did and it didn’t take me completely down I bought another second.
 Another moment to keep my hands up and reaching for anything to grab or hold on to stop me from being pulled down the creek and against more rocks.
 My head was being forced under and I thought I might drown.
 I kept reaching out for anything to grasp onto to save myself from drowning or hitting my head.
 Somewhere between 200 and 300 feet down the creek I managed to grab some branches on the bank.
 In a complete and utter state of shock that I have never before experienced, I pulled myself to a standing position and saw Rob on the other side. ….. ran down the creek bank, scared as hell, and was so relieved to see me safe.
 I had no energy to move and barely mustered what was left to lay my body on the snow shelf on the edge of the creek, legs still in the water.
 DG was yelling for me to get out, take my wet clothes off and get warm.”
 Modern Gypsy Tales, moderngypsytales.wordpress.com

-It was a difficult call between high water and forest fire for top rank.
-I did not read of any close calls with forest fire, but there was plenty of smoke and fire.
+It was a difficult call between high water and forest fire for choosing the top rank.
+I never read blogs with accounts of close calls with a forest fire, but there was plenty of smoke and fire.
 Forest fire forced more people to change plans and skip sections.
 Really committed thru-hikers suffer mental anguish over the thought of skipping sections, after all, the goal is to walk the entire trail.
-After all of the effort spent to finish hundreds and thousands of miles, a thru-hiker’s nightmare is to be forced to cut the hike short.
+After the effort of hiking hundreds and thousands of miles, the thru-hiker nightmare is being forced to cut the hike short.

 From PCT Oregon Holy Smoke.